-We also derive revenues from Small Business Innovation Research ("SBIR") grants awarded to us by the National Institutes of Health ("NIH").
-These types of grants allow us to bill the federal agency for work that we are planning to perform as part of the development and commercialization of our technology.
-Additionally, when our work in NIH SBIR Phase I grants has been successful, then we have applied for larger NIH SBIR Phase II grants.
-To date we have been awarded two NIH Phase I grants and one SBIR Phase II grant.
-Both of our NIH SBIR Phase I grants have been completed.
-The data on one of the Phase I grants was the basis for the submission, and subsequent award, of our NIH SBIR Phase II award of approximately \$850,000.
-The NIH SBIR Phase II grant is for work in the area of the use of PCT to extract protein biomarkers, sub-cellular molecular complexes, and organelles, with the expectation that these studies will ultimately lead to the release of a new, commercially available PCT-based system, with validated protocols, end-user kits, and other consumables intended for the extraction of clinically important protein biomarkers, sub-cellular molecular complexes, and organelles.
-As of December 31, 2010, the Phase II SBIR grant had been completed.
+We also derive revenues from Small Business Innovation Research ("SBIR") grants awarded to us by the National Institutes of Health.
+These types of grants allow us to bill the federal agency for work that we are planning to perform as part of the development, and commercialization, of our technology.
+Additionally, if our work in SBIR Phase I grants is successful, then we expect to apply for larger NIH SBIR Phase II grants.
+To date we have been awarded two National Institutes of Health ("NIH") Small Business Innovation Research ("SBIR") Phase I Grants and one SBIR Phase II Grant.
+Both of our Phase I Grants have been completed.
+The data on one of the Phase I grants was the basis for the submission, and subsequent award, of our Phase II award of approximately \$850,000.
+The Phase II Grant is for work in the area of the use of PCT to extract protein biomarkers, sub-cellular molecular complexes, and organelles, with the expectation that these studies will ultimately lead to the release of a new, commercially available PCT-based system, with validated protocols, end-user kits, and other consumables intended for the extraction of clinically important protein biomarkers, sub-cellular molecular complexes, and organelles.
+As of December 31, 2009, the amount of the Phase II SBIR grant available to fund future research was \$336,957.